kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 nitty-gritty.
 -->

-<<[UNRESOLVED changing from 1.31 proposal to 1.32 proposal,
-incoming in a separate PR]>>
 This design seeks to incorporate a two-pronged approach:

-1. Change the existing initial value for the backoff curve to stack more retries earlier for all restarts (`restartPolicy: OnFailure` and `restartPolicy:
+1. Change the existing initial value for the backoff curve to 1s to stack more retries earlier, and reduce the maximum backoff for a given restart from 5 minutes to 30 seconds, for all restarts (`restartPolicy: OnFailure` and `restartPolicy: Always`)
-   Always`) <<[UNRESOLVED]>>
-2. Provide a option to configure even faster restarts for specific Pod/Container (particularly sidecar containers)/Node/Cluster, regardless of exit code, reducing the max wait to 1 minute <<[/UNRESOLVED]>>
+2. Provide an option to cluster operators to configure an even lower maximum backoff for all containers on a specific Node, down to 1s

+To derive these values, manual stress testing observing the behavior of kubelet, API server, and overall cluster operations and behavior were performed, as described below in <<[ UNRESOLVED ifttt benchmarking: link to benchmarking results ]>>
-In addition, part of the alpha period will be dedicated entirely to systematically stress testing kubelet and API Server with different distributions of workloads utilizing the new backoff curves.
-Therefore, this KEP requires instrumentation of enhanced visibility into pod restart behavior to enable Kubernetes benchmarking during the alpha phase.
-During the benchmarking period of alpha, kubelet memory and CPU, API server latency, and pod restart latency will be observed and analyzed to define the maximum allowable restart rate for fully saturated nodes.
+<<[/UNRESOLVED]>>.
+In addition, part of the alpha period will be dedicated
+entirely to systematically stress testing kubelet and API Server with different distributions of workloads utilizing the new backoff curves.
+During the benchmarking period in alpha, kubelet memory and CPU, API server latency, and pod restart latency will be observed and analyzed to further refine the maximum allowable restart rate for fully saturated nodes.

 Longer term, these
 metrics will also supply cluster operators the data necessary to better analyze